hypertensiune/Passknight/README.md

 - Local vaults, no need for firebase (only for windows)
 - Autofill
 - Auto clipboard clearing

+## Autofill

+On **Android** you have to go to settings and set Passknight as the current autofill service.

+The autofill service prioritizes input fields that have autofill hints enabled, if those are not found it checks the hint or text attribute (on Android [see more](https://github.com/hypertensiune/Passknight/blob/667b58f5b48b04f701651497abd4ed5956ffcbb1/android/app/src/main/java/com/example/passknight/PkAutofillService.kt#L139)) and the type or name attribute (on browser [see more](https://github.com/hypertensiune/Passknight/blob/667b58f5b48b04f701651497abd4ed5956ffcbb1/extension/public/content.js#L51)).
+If the inputs on a page or app don't have any of those, autofill will not be possible.

+As a solution for those situations, **with the browser extension**, users can manually select fields and what to fill them with.

+**On Android**, unfortunatelly, the only other options is to copy & paste from the vault.

 ## Supported platforms
 - **Chromium based browsers**